Bus depots of MTA Regional Bus Operations

-MTA Regional Bus Operations operates local and express buses serving New York City in the United States out of 27 bus depots.
+MTA Regional Bus Operations operates local and express buses serving New York City, United States, out of 27 bus depots.
 These depots are located in all five boroughs of the city, plus one located in nearby Yonkers in Westchester County.
 19 of these depots serve MTA New York City Transit (NYCT)'s bus operations, while the remaining eight serve the MTA Bus Company (the successor to private bus operations taken over around 2006.)
 These facilities perform regular maintenance, cleaning, and painting of buses, as well as collection of revenue from bus fareboxes.
 Several of these depots were once car barns for streetcars, while others were built much later and have only served buses.

 Employees of the depots are represented by local divisions of the Transport Workers Union of America (TWU), particularly the TWU Local 100 or of the Amalgamated Transit Union (ATU)'s Local's 726 for all depots in Staten Island, 1056 for Casey Stengel, Jamaica, and Queens Village Depots, 1179 for JFK & Far Rockaway Depots, and 1181 for Spring Creek Depot.

 Buses in each division may be swapped between depots on an as-needed basis as short-term loans to cover services at these depots, including school trippers.
 The Manhattan and Bronx Surface Transit Operating Authority (MaBSTOA) may swap between any of their depots.